-- Set forbid-undeclared-aliases to true to avoid aliases that reference an anchor that hasn't been declared (either not declared at all, or declared later in the document). - Set forbid-duplicated-anchors to true to avoid duplications of a same anchor.
+- Set forbid-undeclared-aliases to true to avoid aliases that reference an anchor that hasn't been declared (either not declared at all, or declared later in the document). - Set forbid-duplicated-anchors to true to avoid duplications of a same anchor. - Set forbid-unused-anchors to true to avoid anchors being declared but not used anywhere in the YAML document via alias.

 '''

 rules:

 anchors:

 forbid-undeclared-aliases: true

 forbid-duplicated-anchors: false

+forbid-unused-anchors: false

 '''

-1. With anchors: {forbid-undeclared-aliases: true}
+1. With anchors: {forbid-undeclared-aliases: true} the following code snippet would PASS: